|Type of tour:||Guided|

 This cycling journey on smooth tarmac roads through the rural scenic landscape will give you ample time to take photos, chat with locals and absorb Thailand's unique and fascinating heritage.

 Learn more about guided tours.

 Day 1: Bangkok – Ayutthaya (18 miles/30 km)

 We pick you up from your Bangkok hotel in the morning for a short transfer to the former royal summer residence of Bang Pa-In Palace.
 Originally built during the reign of King Prasat Thong of the Kingdom of Ayutthaya in 1632, the palace is now sometimes used by the royal family for banquets and ceremonies.
 After a walk through the gardens and the various styles of buildings we cross the River of Kings, the Chao Phraya, for lunch at a riverside restaurant.

 In the afternoon we have a flat cycle on backroads to Ayutthaya Historical Park to explore the ruins of the formerly wealthy kingdom that ruled for four centuries, and is now a designated UNESCO World Heritage Site.
 Once a major trading post for merchants and sailors between the Far East and India, Ayutthaya was once home to traders from Japan, China, Portugal, Holland, France and Spain.
 We will stop often to visit temples and learn of their significance then and now.
 We finish the day at a Thai-style boutique resort set amidst rice paddies.
-Meals: L, D.
+Lunch and dinner included.

 Overnight in Ayutthaya.

 Day 2: Ayutthaya – Uthai Thani (37 miles/60 km)